Beth Van Duyne: 2022

 On November 8, Van Duyne defeated Democrat Jan McDowell, 59.75% to 40.25%.
 McDowell was previously the Democratic nominee for Texas's 24th congressional district in 2016 and 2018, losing both times to Kenny Marchant.

 The 24th was competitive in the previous two elections, but redistricting maps released by Republicans in 2021 made the district much safer for Van Duyne.
 It was pushed into whiter, wealthier and traditionally Republican areas near Dallas and Fort Worth, including the Park Cities.
 This made the district 20 points more Republican than its predecessor, and also drew her 2020 challenger's home out of the district.

 2024

 Van Duyne ran for a third term and defeated Democrat Sam Eppler in the general election, winning 60% of the vote.

 Tenure

 Van Duyne is one of 147 Republican lawmakers who voted to overturn results in the 2020 presidential election by objecting to Pennsylvania's electors on January 7, 2021.

 Political positions

 Ukraine

 Van Duyne voted against H.R.
 7691, the Additional Ukraine Supplemental Appropriations Act, 2022, which would provide $40 billion in emergency aid to the Ukrainian government.

-Immigration

-Van Duyne sponsored H.R.
-6202, the American Tech Workforce Act of 2021, introduced by Representative Jim Banks.
-The legislation would establish a wage floor for the high-skill H-1B visa program, thereby significantly reducing employer dependence on the program.
-The bill would also eliminate the Optional Practical Training program that allows foreign graduates to stay and work in the United States.